AngleProtocol/angle-docs/resources/rinkeby-testnet/README.md

    ![Tweet Screenshot](../../.gitbook/assets/tweet-address-userguide.png)

-2. Go to [faucet.angle.money](https://faucet.angle.money/), paste the link of your tweet, and click on **Get Tokens**.
+2. Go to [faucet.angle.money](https://faucet.angle.money/), paste the link of your tweet, and click on **Use Faucet**.
 3. After a few minutes, you should receive some ETH, wETH, wBTC, USDC, and DAI.

 You should now be all set up to start testing Angle on [rinkeby.angle.money](https://rinkeby.angle.money/)!
-Next, head to our main user guides to see how to use the protocol.
+Next, head to our [main user guides](../../app-guides/README.md) to see how to use the protocol.

-{% page-ref page="user-guides/README.md" %}

 {% hint style="info" %}
 In case our faucet is down, you can also follow [this](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby) guide.